DeployBoard/deployboard-python/docs/src/contributing.md

 ### Seed the DB

+!!!
+Note
+    First you need to install some local dependencies for our seed script.
+    ```
+    pip3 install -r requirements-dev.txt
+    ```

 Once the application is up, you can seed the database using the provided script in the `/scripts/` directory.

 ```